 Has information on healthy eating and general exercise guidelines.
 They also publish several heart-healthy cookbooks that can be found in most bookstores.

-Has information on breast cancer treatment, diagnosis, day-to-day concerns, and lowering your risk.
+Has information on breast cancer treatment, diagnosis, day-to-day concerns, and how to lower your risk.

-Has information about cancer, including summaries of treatment guidelines, research news, clinical trial listings, links to medical literature, and more.
+Has information about cancer, including treatment guidelines, research news, clinical trial listings, links to medical literature, and more.